isotopp/isotopp.github.io/_posts/2019-10-05-data-centers-and-energy.md

   fry itself.
-- And doing this at home via Wifi will not use mobile infrastructure but whatever access point is in the house, so relatively low power (10W total?).
+- And doing this at home via Wifi will not use mobile infrastructure but whatever access point is in the house, so relatively low power (10W total for AP and phone?).
 - The smartphone can indeed show Full HD, because modern smartphone screens are in fact 1920x1280 or larger in resolution,
 - but you won't be able to notice that, because the pixels at 450dpi or higher are too small for human eyes.
-- And this is all so obvious that Netflix all knows this and won't actually give you full HD for a smartphone endpoint.
+- And all this is so obvious that Netflix knows this and won't actually give you full HD for a smartphone endpoint.
 Unless of course you are streaming from the smartphone to a TV, in which case it does.
-You can see all this when downloading and a full episode of an 1h show comes down to
-  <250MB of total storage.
+You can prove this by downloading, and observing that a full episode of an 1h show comes down to <250 MB of total storage.

 ## Data Center